Parable of the Fig Tree Life Lessons

 It’s so tempting to follow the ways of the world and forget about the life God’s calling us to live.
 After all, the ways of the world are much more exciting, fulfilling, and happy, aren’t they?

-Unfortunately, many people think that’s true, but it’s completely false!
+Unfortunately, many people think that’s true, but it’s not!

 Instead of being disgruntled that God has rules we’re supposed to follow (for our own good), anyone who chooses instead to turn to God now would find the most fulfilling life possible as a follower of Christ.